JiuzhouMiao/JiuzhouMiao.github.io/_pages/about.md

 About me
 ======

 Hello!
-I am Jiuzhou Miao, a Ph.D student in the [Department of Statistics and Mathematics](http://tjjy.zjgsu.edu.cn/) at Zhejiang Gongshang University.
+I am Jiuzhou Miao, a Ph.D student in the [School of Statistics and Mathematics](http://tjjy.zjgsu.edu.cn/) at Zhejiang Gongshang University.
 I am fortunate to be under the guidance of Professors [Bingxing Wang](http://tjjy.zjgsu.edu.cn/show.asp?newid=1397) and [Li Cai](http://tjjy.zjgsu.edu.cn/Show.asp?newid=7692).

 Research interests
 ======